How to Configure the Admin Security in Magento 2: Quick Tutorial

 In the Password Lifetime (days) field, set the number of days during which the password is valid.
 If you want to determine the unlimited validation period for your password, just leave this field empty.

-Last, decide on the Password Change option by choosing between the two variants in the corresponding drop-down menu:
+Last, decide on the Password Change option by choosing between the two variants in the corresponding box:

 - Forced – store admins will be required to change their passwords once the account is set up.